ibexa/documentation-developer/docs/api/rest_api_best_practices.md

-# REST API best practices
+# REST API reference best practices

+This page refers to [REST API reference](https://doc.ezplatform.com/rest-api-reference), where you can get detailed information about
+REST API resources and endpoints.

 ## Specifying SiteAccess